Baby Nursery Ideas

 We’ve saved the most fun for last – decorating your nursery!
-There are so many options and themes that you can go for.
+There are so many baby nursery decor ideas that you can go for.
 Are you looking to have a modern nursery, or would you prefer a traditional theme?

 Although you can wait until right before you give birth to set up your nursery, it’s recommended to do it in the second trimester when you still have the energy.
 Determining whether you want to decorate for a boy’s nursery, girl’s nursery or even a unisex nursery is half the battle when it comes to nursery décor.
 This will be dependent upon whether you found out the sex of your child or not.
 Remember to keep it neutral if you plan on having two children in the same room as your second child may be the opposite sex to your first.

 An inexpensive way to create an engaging environment for your child is by using removable wall art.
 Wall art such as decals and framed pictures are easy to change as your baby grows into his or her toddler and teenaged years.
 Just make sure that they’re secured onto the wall so that they don’t fall onto your baby.
 Another important thing to keep in mind is that although you’ll want the décor to be as engaging as possible, bright colours may over-stimulate and irritate your baby.
 Choose a neutral tone for the walls and use the wall décor to add little bursts of colour.

 You can learn more about how colour affects your baby here.

 Recently decorated your nursery?
 Why not share your baby nursery ideas with us!